enso-org/enso/doc/language-server/specification/enso-protocol.md

 No known errors.

 #### `executionContext/push`
-Sent from the client to the server move the execution context to a new location deeper down the stack.
+Sent from the client to the server execute item and move the execution context to a new location deeper down the stack.
+If a stack item becomes invalid because of a text edit (e.g. the root function of the view was removed), it will stop executing.
+If the function reappears, execution should resume as normal.

 - **Type:** Request
 - **Direction:** Client -> Server